 Hello!

-Currently, I work as a multimedia reporter for Bethel's newspaper, the Clarion.
+She works as a multimedia reporter for Bethel's newspaper, the Clarion.

 My Work